XeraRequiem/VR-Disc-Golf/README.md

     Upward throws go further than intended.

-    Roll not as strong as intended.
+    Roll not as strong as intended

-    Returning to Main Menu & Starting New Game doesn't work as intended